sevenecks/lambda-moo-programming/tutorials/toaststunt-programmers-guide.md

 Fine point: If you are familiar with JavaScript, the 'rest' and 'spread' functionality should look pretty familiar.
 It is good MOO programming style to use a scattering assignment at the top of nearly every verb (at least ones that are 'this none this'), since it shows so clearly just what kinds of arguments the verb expects.

-It is good MOO programming style to use a scattering assignment at the top of nearly every verb, since it shows so clearly just what kinds of arguments the verb expects.

 #### Operations on BOOLs

 ToastStunt offers a `bool` type.
 This type can be either `true` which is considered `1` or `false` which is considered `0`.
 Boolean values can be set in your code/props much the same way any other value can be assigned to a variable or property.